nonplayer/hammercrawl/hc_core_player.md

 **Shield Weapons:** Some shields have special attached weaponry, such as horns, knives, swords, and tusks.
 In mechanical terms, these are versatile weapons, which can be used either offensively (as their attached weapons) or defensively (giving shield AC bonuses).
 The player using it must decide each round how they are using it, applying the result until their next subsequent round.
 See also "Armour & Shields," below.

+**Sling and Slingstones:** The base listed stats for the sling assume the user is equipped with actual slingstones as their choice of ammunition.
+A sling user can feasibly put any small hard object into the sling for use as ammunition: coins, marbles, stones off the ground, etc. Any of these items not specifically crafted as sling bullets is considered a "slingstone" for the purpose of mechanics.
+When using slingstones, reduce damage by -1 (to a minimum of 1) and reduce effective range by 10/20/30.

+**Sword, Bastard:** This sword can be used one-handed or two-handed.
+If used two-handed, it can make use of class-specific 2H bonuses.

 **Whip:** Whips are melee weapons which do no damage, instead serving as melee Tactical Weapons.
 See **Tactical Attacks** in the Combat Chapter.

 ### Armour & Shields